ay-lab/mustache/README.md

 Mustache (Multi-scale Detection of Chromatin Loops from Hi-C and Micro-C Maps using Scale-Space Representation) is a tool by Abbas Roayaei Ardakany, Halil Tuvan Gezer, Stefano Lonardi and Ferhat Ay (ferhatay@lji.org).

 Mustache is a tool for multi-scale detection of chromatin loops from Hi-C and Micro-C contact maps in high resolutions (10kbp all the way to 500bp and even more).
 Mustache uses recent technical advances in scale-space theory in Computer Vision to detect chromatin loops caused by interaction of DNA segments with a variable size.
-Here is an example of Mustache loops detected for HFFc6 Micro-C in 1kb resolution plotted using <a href="https://www.aidenlab.org/juicebox/">Juicebox</a> (loops are enlarged):
+Here is an example of Mustache loops detected for HFFc6 Micro-C in 1kb resolution (loops are enlarged):

 <p align="center">
   <img src="images/example2_hffc6_chr1_1kb.png" width="600" class="center">